All about taxes

 How do tax payments vary between income levels?

-Effective tax rates have declined across income groups, but the portion of taxes paid by high income people has grown since TCJA was enacted in 2017.
+Effective tax rates have declined across income groups, but the portion of taxes paid by high income people has grown since the Tax Cuts and Jobs Act (TCJA) was enacted in 2017.

 Read the report we sent to Congress